kimsjjkjn/PBPK_Propranolol/README.md

 3) See outputs
    - **Run (▶) → Table → File ▸ Export Table…** (CSV) or copy/paste to Excel.
-   - Calculate key PK parameters and metrices (FE & AAFE) and plot Time-Concentration profiles in Excel.
+   - Calculate key PK parameters and metrics (FE & AAFE) and plot Time-Concentration profiles in Excel.
      - For full formulas & PK calculations, see the Excel template in the repository (**[PBPK_Propranolol_Data_Processing.xlsx](PBPK_Propranolol_Data_Processing.xlsx)** )

 > Want a quick look without running anything?
 See **[docs/Results.md](docs/Results.md)**, **[docs/Discussion.md](docs/Discussion.md)** for the full result summaries and interpretation.

 # Repository Structure
-## workflow/
+## Workflow/
 **[Workflow.md](Workflow.md)**: Detailed workflow of how this project was processed

 ## code/